 Instructions

-- Add all ingredients to a blender or food processor and process until combined, stopping to scrape sides and tamp down ingredients as needed.
+- Add all remaining ingredients to the food processor and process until combined, stopping to scrape sides down once or twice.

 Notes

-** This homemade cilantro chimichurri is one of those sauces that come together over time.
-When testing salt/acid levels, I usually blend everything as listed and wait 10-15 minutes for that maturity status:adult before adjusting seasonings.
+This homemade cilantro chimichurri is one of those sauces that come together over time.
+When testing salt/acid levels, I usually blend everything as listed and wait 10-15 minutes then taste test.
 If things are tasting a little dull and muted (like where are you hiding fresh herbs?!) you probably need more salt.
 If things are pretty boring and one-dimensional, add another dash of vinegar.

 Keywords: Vegan, Chimichurri, Cilantro, Parsley, Easy Recipes